-A: There is limited published information on intubation during LUCAS compressions.
-However, we have heard from numerous LUCAS device users that depending on skill level, experienced providers are able to intubate without pausing the device.
+A: A manikin study has shown it is possible to intubate during LUCAS compressions.22 Depending on skill level, experience and the individual patient, providers may be able to intubate without pausing the LUCAS device.

 Q: Can the LUCAS device be attached directly to a backboard?